 Experts say this year’s flu season has probably peaked, or at the very least plateaued.
 The U.S. Food and Drug Administration (FDA) has already started work on next year’s vaccine.

-Preliminary reports on the effectiveness of this year’s vaccine suggest there was a 25 percent level of effectiveness against the H3N2 strain.
+Preliminary reports on the effectiveness of this year’s vaccine suggest there was a level of effectiveness against the H3N2 strain.
 For those aged 65 and older, the vaccine was only 17 percent effective.
 In older children and adults under 65, the effectiveness was even lower.

 In a statement, FDA Commissioner Dr. Scott Gottlieb says efforts are underway to see what can be done to improve effectiveness for future vaccines.